iLib-js/ilib-loctool-webos-javascript/README.md

 ```

 #### Sample
-The simple sample is provided in [ilib-loctool-samples](https://github.com/iLib-js/ilib-loctool-samples) repository.
+The simple sample is provided in the [ilib-loctool-samples](https://github.com/iLib-js/ilib-loctool-samples) repository.
 Please check the [webos-js](https://github.com/iLib-js/ilib-loctool-samples/tree/main/webos-js) sample to see how the JavaScript file type is localized.

 ## License